FredKSchott/pika-pack/README.md

 ## What is @pika/pack?

-**Pack is a new, holistic approach to package building that replaces complex tooling config with simple, pluggable builders.**
+**Pack is a new, holistic approach to package building using simple, pluggable builders.**

 Authoring JavaScript in 2013 was simple: Write JavaScript and hit `npm publish`.